 However, unions and agencies like the Occupational Safety and Health Administration (OSHA) are steadily pushing employers to make their workplaces safer for union workers and other employees.

 Benefits of Filing for Workman’s Comp as a Union Member

 A union worker who suffers an injury during a work accident can sometimes be entitled to more protection than a non-unionized employee.
 For example, what happens when an employee is injured severely enough that they will be unable to continue working for their employer.
 Under North Carolina law an employer does not have to keep your job vacant until you can return to work; however, as a unionized worker, your union contract may protect your job.

-Additionally, unionized employees may have a collective bargaining agreement which gives them additional options if employers challenge their workman’s compensation claims.
+Additionally, unionized employees may have a collective bargaining agreement that gives them additional options if employers challenge their workman’s compensation claims.

-These are just some benefits which a unionized worker can receive in a workman’s compensation claim.
-To truly make the most of a claim for workman’s compensation, a unionized worker should consult not only union representatives but an experienced Charlotte workers’ compensation lawyer as well.
+These are just some benefits that a unionized worker can receive in a workman’s compensation claim.
+To truly make the most of a claim for a workman’s compensation, a unionized worker should consult not only union representatives but an experienced Charlotte workers’ compensation lawyer as well.